Here's something to think about on Friday afternoon as you gaze out of the window, wondering if your lawnmower will start okay next month.

 That’s somewhere I think the majority of organisations have, to put it mildly, the opportunity to improve enormously.
 Is yours one of them?

 Think about why it's important.
 Suppose you score 2/10 for diagnosis of your product or service, its issues and opportunities in the market.
 Even if you manage good subsequent strategic thinking, and your agency comes up with some superb, creative tactics….well, your final effectiveness is never going to be more than 20% of what it could have been.

 So you need to get your head properly round your market before you start planning.

 Sounds obvious.
 But many fellow consultants I speak to share my impression that a lot of marketing and sales people just aren’t getting the opportunity to do this.
 And it isn’t just the smaller or less ‘market-driven’ companies to which this applies.

 The pressure on all of us to hustle, to show that we are doing lots of stuff, is enormous.
-Many of your colleagues, certainly some senior ones, are likely to be Driver personalities.
+Within this, many of your colleagues, very probably senior ones, are Driver personalities.
 They will prefer starting a project on Monday and having it go wrong Thursday, to waiting until Wednesday to get a considered approach.

 One of the problems of ‘diagnosis’ is that there is almost no end to how much you can do.
 But here are a couple of areas where improving your understanding should pay dividends, with better marketing results you can point to.

 1. Better understand customer attitudes and motivations: Who are you really selling to and what are they really thinking?

 Common sense will only get you so far, especially in today’s complex markets, when answering this.